arindas/tfug-ml-mq-infer/README.md

 from the B-Tree family
   - segmented_log(s) guarantee O(1) insertions / writes.
 B-Tree have O(log n)
   insertions.
+  - segmented_log(s) can gurantee O(log |segments|) reads while B-Trees have O(log n) reads, where n is the total number of records and |segments| is the number of segments in the segmented_log.
+(Usually, n / |segments| >= 1000)
+    - This is possible since the segments are sorted by indices and given a record index, we can perform a binary search to check which segment has the record with the index, which would be O(log |segments|).
+Reading a specific index from a segment is O(1).
+    - If we can gurantee constant record size (with padding) and constant max number of records per segment, we can provide O(1) reads for segmented_log(s).
+    This would be possible because determining which segment has the index would also be a O(1) in this case.
   - segmented_log(s) have far lesser number of memory indirections than B-Tree(s) when simply sequentially iterating over the elements.
 (Tree have multiple levels of pointer indirection).
 Higher number of indirections